What Is a DOT Drug Test?

-If you are performing tasks on-the-job that are safety-sensitive according to the US Department of Transportation (DOT), such as driving a truck, working on pipelines, operating a train or fixing a plane, then you are subject to a DOT drug test.
+If you are performing tasks on-the-job that are safety-sensitive according to the US Department of Transportation, such as driving a truck, working on pipelines, operating a train or fixing a plane, then you are subject to an actual DOT drug test.

 Who Uses DOT Drug Testing?